Janipher/system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays a confused smiley
+Script that display the content of the /etc/passwd file